MitchZinck/GPT3-CoverLetter/README.md

 ##### Cover Letter Generator
 This app uses OpenAI's GPT-3 to generate professional cover letters based on a provided resume and job description.
 The application is built using Next.JS, a React-based framework for building server-side rendered and statically exported web applications.
-Check it out @ https://gpt-3-cover-letter.vercel.app/

 #### Features
 * Generates a custom cover letter based on your resume and job description.